• Solutions for Humans with Pet Allergies

 Many survivors are unable to leave an abusive situation because they fear for their animal’s safety.
 The Safe Haven program makes it possible for survivors to leave an abusive relationship without losing their companion animal.
 Animals provide companionship, comfort, and unconditional love to survivors and their children affected by domestic violence, and preserving the bond between families and their animals is vitally important.

-• Milwaukee area residents: to enroll in the Safe Haven program, contact the Sojourner Family Peace Center at 414-933-2722
+To enroll in the Safe Haven program, contact the Sojourner Family Peace Center at 414-933-2722

-• Volunteer as a foster parent – Opening your home to an animal through the Safe Haven program not only provides a comfortable home environment for the animal, but also peace of mind for their family.
-Your generosity will help save lives – both human and animal.
+• Volunteer as a foster parent | Fostering an animal for the Safe Haven program not only provides a comfortable home environment for the animal, but also peace of mind for their family, so they can focus on leaving a dangerous situation.
 Find more information and apply here.

-“Our friend Joe Pabst has been a driving force in our ability to offer this important program, and we’re so appreciative for his partnership.
-This program is one of the many ways we are able fulfill our mission of making a difference for animals AND the people who love them.
-We are grateful to the Sojourner Peace Center to help accomplish that, by offering families in these unthinkable situations a safe place for their pets while they find safety themselves.” -Alison Fotsch, WHS President & CEO
+“Our friend Joe Pabst has been a driving force in our ability to offer this important program, and we’re so appreciative of his partnership.
+This program is one of the many ways we are able to fulfill our mission of making a difference for animals AND the people who love them.
+We are grateful to the Sojourner Peace Center for helping accomplish that, by offering families in these unthinkable situations a safe place for their pets while they find safety themselves.”

 *McDonald, S. E., Collins, E. A., Maternick, A., Nicotera, N., Graham-Bermann, S., Ascione, F. R., & Williams, J. H. (2019).
 Intimate Partner Violence Survivors’ Reports of Their Children’s Exposure to Companion Animal Maltreatment: A Qualitative Study.
 Journal of Interpersonal Violence, 34(13), 2627-2652. https://doi.org/10.1177/0886260516689775